 Though a serious problem, the travails of transportation pale in comparison with other hardships that plague this country.
 Inflation is sky-high, necessities are hard or impossible to find, and as many as a million Venezuelans have fled the country because of the conditions.
 Children are dying because of shortages of food and medicine, Fernandez reported.
 In fact, the Pedrito team now hands out oatmeal and food items to audiences rather than gift bags.

-With the national vote for president slated for Sunday, May 20, 2018, RTM Venezuela is bracing for the possibility of the outbreaks of unrest and even violence that surrounded an election in the summer of 2017.
 Annabel Torrealba, a native of Venezuela and TWR director for northern and central Latin America and the Caribbean, called on TWR staff and supporters around the world to remember in prayer the country and the media ministry based there.

-As you feel led, please pray for:
+As the Lord leads you, please pray for:

 - Venezuela and its people as they make critical political decisions to address the ongoing crisis.